jamesthesnake/PumasDocs.jl/docs/src/basics/overview.md

 ## The PuMaS NCA Module Workflow

-The NCA submodule work by:
+The NCA submodule works by:

-1. Defining an `NCASubject` or `NCAPopulation`, either programmatically or by parsing tabular data in the `PuMaSNCADF` format.
+1. Defining an `NCASubject` or `NCAPopulation`, either programmatically or by reading tabular data in the `PuMaSNCADF` format.
 2. Running NCA functions on the subject or population, such as `NCA.auc`, or generating a full `NCA.report`.